Ambrosia trifida L.

 Ambrosia_trifida_inflorescence1.jpg Staminate inflorescence.

-Ambrosia_trifida_inflorescence2.jpg Pistillate inflorescence.
+Ambrosia_trifida_inflorescence2.jpg Pistillate inflorescences.

 Heads - Discoid.
 Staminate heads with 10 or more florets, pendent.
 Pistillate heads with 1 or 2 florets.
 Pappus absent.
 Florets minute.